GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 ## Queue - Soon(TM)

-I did a unfurled linked list because I get (most of) the speed from array and the ease of implementation of a linked list.
+I did a unfurled linked list because I get the speed from array and the ease of implementation of a linked list (probably wrong, but it seems like a neat way to impliment).